Kylemore Abbey: Kylemore Castle

 The castle was designed by James Franklin Fuller, aided by Samuel Ussher Roberts.
 The construction of the castle began in 1867, and took the total of one hundred men and four years to complete.
 The castle covered approximately 40000 sqft and had over seventy rooms with a principal wall that was two to three feet thick.
-The facade measures 142 ft in width and is made of granite brought from Dalkey by sea to Letterfrack, and of limestone brought from Ballinasloe.
+The facade measures 142 ft in width and is made of granite brought from Dalkey quarry by sea to Letterfrack, and of limestone brought from Ballinasloe.
 There were 33 bedrooms, 4 bathrooms, 4 sitting rooms, a ballroom, billiard room, library, study, school room, smoking room, gun room and various offices and domestic staff residences for the butler, cook, housekeeper and other servants.

 Margaret died in 1874, having contracted a fever on a visit to Egypt.
 Henry spent less time at Kylemore after her death, but built a Gothic chapel and family mausoleum as a memorial.
 The mausoleum holds the bodies of Margaret Henry, Mitchell Henry and a great-grandnephew.

 The Abbey remained in Henry's estate after he returned to England.
 The castle was sold to the Duke and Duchess of Manchester in 1903, who resided there for several years before being forced to sell the house and grounds because of gambling debts.